-- Valence band
+- Valence Band

-- Conduction band
+- Conduction Band

-- Forbidden band
+- Forbidden Band

 The energy band that consists of valence electrons energy levels, is known as the valence band.
 The valence band is present below the conduction band and the electrons of this band are loosely bound to the nucleus of the atom.

 The energy band that consists of free electrons energy levels, is known as the conduction band.
 For electrons to be free, external energy must be applied such that the valence electrons get pushed to the conduction band and become free.

 The energy gap between the valence band and the conduction band is known as the forbidden band which is also known as the forbidden gap.
 The electrical conductivity of a solid is determined from the forbidden gap and also the classification of the materials as conductors, semiconductors, and insulators.

-Inside an atom
+Energy Band inside an atom

 Energy levels inside a molecule made up of two atoms